eBay/parallec-plugins/README.md

 ```
 ###Shutdown HttpClientFactory

-The enableClientAuth will automatic create the Async HTTP Client factory which loaded the key pairs.
+The enableClientAuth will automatic create the Async HTTP Client factory which loads the key pairs.
 If need to close the clients, call

 	ClientAuthAdaptor.getInstance().shutdown();

 For more details please check: src/main/java/io/parallec/plugin/http/clientauth/ClientAuthAdaptor.java

+## Author and Contributors
+#### Original Author
+Yuanteng (Jeff) Pei

+#### Contributors

+Your name here

+Thanks for trying Parallec.io.
+Please submit a git issue for any questions you have.

+## Licenses

+Code licensed under Apache License v2.0

+© 2015 eBay Software Foundation